Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Methods

 \subsection{Data preparation}

-The HR snapshots of velocity or vorticity were generated from the fluid simulations in the previous subsection.
-The LR snapshots were obtained by downsampling the HR ones.
-Two downsampling algorithms were used: subsampling and local averaging.
-The subsampling here means the extraction of pixel values at certain intervals, which may be regarded as fluid observation such as particle image velocimetry (PIV).\cite{Deng2019,Kim2021} The local average can be used to compress HR fluid data and an SR model is then utilized to decompress the data.\cite{Matsuo2021}
+The LR snapshots of velocity were obtained by applying the subsampling or average pooling to the HR snapshots, which were generated from the fluid simulations.
+Subsampling or average pooling has been employed in previous studies on fluid SR.\cite{Vandal2017, Xie2018, Fukami2019, Deng2019, Onishi2019, Leinonen2020, Liu2020, Stengel2020, Fukami2021, Kim2021, Wang2021DSCMS, Yasuda2022}

-The subsampling and local averaging are processed in four steps.
-First, a scale factor $s$ is determined.
+The LR velocity data were obtained in four steps.
+First, a scale factor $s$ was determined.
 When $s=2$, for instance, an LR image is twice as coarse as the HR image.
-Second, an HR snapshot of size $H \times W$ is resized to $H^{\prime} \times W^{\prime}$, where $H^{\prime}$ ($W^{\prime}$) is the multiple of $s$ closest to $H$ ($W$).
-Third, the downsampling algorithm is applied to the resized HR snapshot.
-In the subsampling, pixel values are extract at the intervals of $s \times s$.
-In the local average, each non-overlapping area of $s \times s$ is replaced with its mean.
-Forth, the obtained snapshot of $H^{\prime}/s \times W^{\prime}/s$ is resized to $H \times W$.
-The bicubic interpolation\cite{Key1981} was used in all the above resizing.
-For the velocity, the algorithm was applied to $u$ or $v$ separately, since each component of vector is added or subtracted independently in the Cartesian coordinates.
-The scale factor $s$ was set to either 5, 9, or 13.
+Second, an HR snapshot of size $H \times W$ was resized to $H^{\prime} \times W^{\prime}$, where $H^{\prime}$ ($W^{\prime}$) was the multiple of $s$ closest to $H$ ($W$).
+Third, coarse-graining was performed on the resized HR snapshot by using subsampling or average pooling.
+In subsampling, pixel values were extracted at intervals of $s \times s$.
+In average pooling, each non-overlapping area of $s \times s$ was replaced with its mean.
+Fourth, the obtained snapshot of $H^{\prime}/s \times W^{\prime}/s$ was resized to $H \times W$.
+Bicubic interpolation\cite{Key1981} was used in all cases of resizing mentioned above.
+The above algorithm was applied to $u$ or $v$ separately because each velocity component can be added or subtracted independently in the Cartesian coordinates.

+The commutativity with rotation is noted here.
+As discussed in Section \ref{subsec:example-data-inconsistency}, subsampling with an odd $s$ commutes with the rotation in multiples of 90 degrees, while it does not when $s$ is even.
+The average pooling commutes with the rotation regardless of the parity of $s$ because the averaging operation does not depend on the orientation of images.

+In preprocessing, velocity component $u$ or $v$ was scaled with the common parameter $\sigma$ such that 99.9\% of scaled values were within the range of $[-1,1]$: $u \rightarrow u/\sigma$ and $v \rightarrow v/\sigma$.
+This scaling is isotropic; hence, it preserves the rotational symmetry of velocity.